okta/terraform-provider-oktapam/docs/resources/gateway_setup_token.md

 ### Required

 - `description` (String) The human-readable description of the resource.
-- `labels` (Map of String) A map of key-value pairings that define access to the Gateway.
+- `labels` (Map of String) A map of key-value pairings that define access to a Gateway.

 ### Read-Only